WenElevating/SoftWareCollection/README.md

 # SoftWareCollection
-This is a SoftWare or Util Collection
+This is a SoftWare and Util Collection